KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

           return result;
       }
 Applications:-
-1. a raised to the power b and b is very very large.
+1. a raised to the power b and b is very very large(1e9).
-2. product of two very large numbers.
+2. product of two very large numbers(just replace * with + and result = 0.
 3. applying permutaion P to S.
 ---